SPF Record Check

 - Multiple fallback scenarios

-A SPF record should have 1 fallback scenarios.
+A SPF record should have 1 fallback scenario.
 You have defined multiple.

 - DNS type “SPF” used

 You have published your SPF record in a DNS type SPF.
 This DNS type ‘SPF’ (/99) was introduced in RFC 4408 in 2006.
-However this type become obsolete by RFC 7208 which states: SPF records MUST be published as a DNS TXT (type 16) Resource Record (RR)
+However, this type became obsolete by RFC 7208 which states: SPF records MUST be published as a DNS TXT (type 16) Resource Record (RR)

 - Uppercase SPF

 You used uppercase characters in your SPF record.
-Although it is no requirement, it is a best practice to publish your SPF records lowercase.
+Although it is not a requirement, it is a best practice to publish your SPF records lowercase.